Narrative paradigm: Applications

 Fisher’s theory has been considered for domains ranging from organizational communication to family interaction, to racism, and to advertising.
 McNamara proposed that the narrative paradigm can be used with military storytelling to enhance the perception of the United States armed services.
 Stutts and Barker, of Virginia Commonwealth University, proposed that the Narrative Paradigm can be used to evaluate if a company's brand will be well received by consumers, by determining if the created narrative has coherence and fidelity.
 Other researchers proposed using the narrative paradigm to evaluate ethical standards in advertising.
 Roberts used the narrative paradigm as a way to better understand the use of narrative in folklore.
 Hobart proposed using narrative theory as a way to interpret urban legends and other kinds of hoaxes.

+A study tested the effects of narrative suggestions on paranormal belief.
+Recall that Fisher's paradigm posits that a good story is more convincing than a good argument.
+This was put to the test by examining the combined effects of source credibility, narrative, and message modality based on Fisher's idea of narrative rationality.
+Participants were presented a fabricated news story about strange noises being heard in a nearby science lab.
+One set of the narratives included an explanation of natural causes for the noise.
+Another set were explained using a paranormal verbiage in the explanation.
+Additionally, the main character of the story was either presented as a child witness, a university student, or a scientist with the hypothesis that a possible disparagement in credibility could be a factor.
+This variation was subsequently utilized to determine if source credibility would affect the narrative suggestion.
+The study found that the belief in the paranormal narrative was positively correlated when narrative coherence and narrative fidelity (narrative rationality) were strong, regardless of message modality.
+It was also determined that source credibility had a statistically significant impact on the outcome of belief in the paranormal narrative.

 Narrative paradigm is also applicable when assessing multinational working relationships.
 Global interactions between groups with different backgrounds have the tendency to hinder group progress and building relationships.
 Over the past two decades, scholars conceptualize diversity in the workplace using several different theories.
 As companies continue to diversify, businesses look for communication models to help manage the complex structure of human relationships.
 Narrative paradigm serves as a communication technique that shows companies how the application of a good story could provide benefits in the workforce.
 Storytelling is a cross-cultural solution that establishes credibility and trust in relationships between workers.